grapefruitjs/grapefruit/README.md

 This project is under heavy development, and the API is subject to change at any time.
 Check the GitHub issue list to see what is needed to reach `v0.1.0`, the first unstable release.

+## Coming Features

+Grapefruit is still a baby, and it is only me working on it in my spare time, so I know it is missing a lot of features.
+Below is a list of the features I want to add in.
+If there is something else I missed, please open an [Issue](https://github.com/englercj/grapefruit/issues) and we can talk about it.

+Soon to come:

+- Tilemap Collisions
+- Entity Collisions
+- Multiple Cameras
+- More Entity Physics (like bounce)
+- Sprite Sheet Animation

+Coming in the future:

+- Path Finding
+- Touch Gestures
+- Particle System
+- Game State System
+- Generic Text (non-texture based font)

 ## Rendering Engine

 Under the hood gf uses [Pixi.js](https://github.com/GoodBoyDigital/pixi.js) for low-level WebGL Rendering.
 If you